Geoinformatics-Workshop-GIUB/day-1/README.md

 Here are four basic but important principles to keep in mind when acquiring training data:
 1. Class coverage (amount and contents) has to match classified data/study area, since all data present will be classified.
 Missing land cover types will lead to erroneous classification by design.
-2. The spectral signature of used training data needs to match the content of the providedc lass.
+2. The spectral signature of used training data needs to match the content of the provided class.
 3. Training features (pixels) within the same class need to share some spectral similarities.
 Large  variances  within  a  class  will  lead  to  errors  when  it  comes  to  class  assignment, especially if the spectral signatures of one class are similar to that of other classes.
 4. The amount of training data should be sufficient.
 Adding training features to problematic classes (e.g. classes with indistinct spectral signatures) can improve classification results.